Doctoral Programme in the Built Environment

 The study plan consists of 40 credits, of which major studies 25-35 credits and general scientific studies 5-15 credits.
 The general scientific studies must include the course TUT-90006 Orientation to Doctoral Studies (3 cr).
 Only PhD-level studies can be included in the study plan.
 Guidelines for doctoral studies.

-See of courses
+See list of courses

 - a research plan for postgraduate studies at TUT